 The traditional, tank-style water heater is still the standard in most homes.
 These models store dozens of gallons of water and keep it hot at all times so it’s ready whenever you need it.
 For many families, though, a tankless water heater may be a better option.

-Is Tankless Right for You?
+Is a SLC Tankless Water Heater Right for You?

 Tankless Water Heater Benefits